guidoism/escape/inspiration/jonesforth.md

         NEXT

 /*
-        Because I want to define : (COLON) in FORTH, not assembler, we need a few more FORTH words to use.
+        Because I want to define `:` (COLON) in FORTH, not assembler, we need a few more FORTH words to use.

-        The first is , (COMMA) which is a standard FORTH word which appends a 32 bit integer to the user memory pointed to by HERE, and adds 4 to HERE.
-So the action of , (COMMA) is:
+        The first is `,` (COMMA) which is a standard FORTH word which appends a 32 bit integer to the user memory pointed to by `HERE`, and adds 4 to `HERE`.
+So the action of `,` (COMMA) is:

                                                         previous value of HERE
                                                                  |